 Next milestone to remember occurred when Apple revealed the first color icons in 1991 and then later with their further updates for Macintosh.
 These visuals featured different style and became a prominent combination of functionality and informative capacity with pleasant looks.

 Today icons are broadly presented in user interface design with numerous packs and sets of all the themes and styles possible.
 There are already many ready-made packs, still, this global database is growing in a non-stop mode in search of new appealing and useful solutions.

 When it comes to the classification of icons, several aspects can be applied to group them on types.

 Explanatory (clarifying) icons

-The name says for itself: the main purpose of these images is explanation.
+The name says for itself: the main purpose of these images is an explanation.
 They serve as visual markers presenting diverse interface features or help to sort and classify different categories of content.
 Sometimes, they may be not interactive directly but support copy content with visuals to speed up the navigation and make the interface more flexible.
 This approach involves multiple levels of perception and provides higher recognizability to call-to-action elements: users catching the symbol instantly or having problems with reading, won’t be bothered with the copy, while those, who aren’t so sure about the symbol in the icon, will get the textual support to check the meaning.
 In that case, the risk of misunderstanding gets lower and users have the choice of information carrier which is more convenient for them.

 Category icons for Saily app

 These are the icons directly included in the interaction process.
 They can be defined as the core helpers of navigation.
 Such graphics are clickable or tappable, they respond to the users’ request with the action they symbolize.
 Their major purpose is informing users about the functionality of buttons, controls, and other interactive layout elements.
 One of the typical examples are icons in the tab bars.